 Originally, we were going to do shaker-style drawers, but after a few were installed, I decided that I liked the flat paneled drawers better, so eventually, they will all be flat paneled to match.

 My husband and I custom-made feet for the sink cabinet, to make it look more like a piece of furniture.
-The sink cabinet stands up a little higher off the floor, and it a little lower than the rest of the cabinets, making it really stand alone.
+The sink cabinet stands up a little higher off the floor, and it comes up a little lower than the rest of the cabinets, making it really stand alone.

-The large Victorian inspired work table/island measures 90.5” by 32” from the outside of the legs.
+The large Victorian-inspired work table/island measures 90.5” by 32” from the outside of the legs.
 The countertops hang 1″ over on each side.

 Quartz Countertops

-For the countertops, we went with a quartz from Allen + Roth in the color Peaceful from Lowe’s.
+For the countertops, we went with a quartz from Allen + Roth in the color Peaceful (from Lowe’s).
 I really like that it looks like marble, but isn’t really marble.

-In our last house we went with IKEA quartz countertops in the color ocean foam.
+In our last house we went with IKEA quartz countertops in the color Ocean Foam.
 It was a beautiful speckle pattern, but marble is more appropriate for the era of this house.

 Our cabinet maker also made the island from red oak and legs we found online.
 It was also topped with the same quartz.
 It has some large veining that I really love.